-In addition to cleaning muck and road grime from the glass, vinegar also lowers the freezing point of water.
+Besides cleaning muck and road grime from the glass, vinegar also lowers the freezing point of water.
 Applying a half vinegar/half water solution with a mist sprayer to your windshield the night before a deep freeze will help to prevent frost from building up.

-Mix together one part cider vinegar with eight parts water and bathe the afflicted area.
+Mix one part cider vinegar with eight parts water and bathe the afflicted area.
 The change in pH will prevent blistering and also promotes the repair and regrowth of skin cells.

 Soothe razor burn.